oroinc/documentation/user_guide/export_import.rst

 - As soon as the export finishes the message will change to: *"Export performed successfully, [number] downloads exported.
 Download result file"*.

-- Click the *"Download result file*" at the end of the message and the download will be performed subject to your browser settings.
+- Click the *"Download result file*" at the end of the message, and the download will be performed subject to your browser settings.

 .. note::

-    The scope of record details exported, their name and position in the .csv file depend on the Import&Export settings of the entity fields.
+    Please note that scope of record details exported, their names and position in the .csv file depend on the Import&Export settings of the entity fields.